eternagame/EternaBench/README.md

 # Data Origin

-- Chemical Mapping RDAT files may be downloaded from www.rmdb.stanford.edu.
+- Chemical Mapping RDAT files may be downloaded from rmdb.stanford.edu.

 - Eterna riboswitch datasets are detailed in the supporting information of